Watering & Fertilizing Instructions

 • Watering frequency will vary from once every second day on rainy, cool days to two times a day or more on very hot or windy days.

 • Wallbags need patient watering.
 The TOP half and the BOTTOM half of the bag are watered separately.
-The top is watered directly through the soil surface and the bottom is watered through the pipe.
-Alternate watering the soil surface and the pipe until water drips out the bottom drain holes.
+The top is watered directly through the soil surface, and the bottom is watered through the pipe.
+Alternate watering the soil surface and the pipe until water drips out of the bottom drain holes.

 • Geraniums and mixed sun baskets should be placed in bright locations with a reasonable amount of direct sun.
 Petunias and Calibrachoas are best for full sun.